American Psychological Association – Accredited

 - curriculum vitae;

-- an integrated psychological assessment report of a de-identified/anonymous client (child or teen) that includes cognitive and projective testing (preferably including Rorschach) for consideration as the application.
+- an integrated psychological assessment report of a de-identified/anonymous client (child or teen) that includes cognitive and projective measures for consideration as the application.

 One application can be used to apply to both program sites but each site requires a separate match number and requires separate interviews.

 The deadline for applications is November 15th and applicants invited for interviews are notified by December 15th.
 In-person interviews are scheduled in January, regardless of weather.
-In-person interviews are preferred, but other arrangements can be made on an individual basis.
-Individual photographs will be taken on day of interview to help in remembering interviewees.
+In-person interviews are preferred.
+Individual photographs will be taken on the day of the interview to help in remembering interviewees.
 Interviewees can bring their own personal photo or opt out of being photographed, if they choose.

 All applicants matched must be cleared by an agency physical, the NYS Abuse Registry and fingerprint check prior to starting.
 Interns are required to have completed the ten (10) hour, on-line, TF-CBT training and have a certificate of completion prior to the starting date of the internship.